CocoaFlame/psychic-waffle/pages/GvSI.md

 A phase diagram of a substance is a plot of pressure versus temperature with regions that correspond to [:states](#matterstate) the substance can be in.
 The regions show all the combinations of temperature and pressure for the substance to remain in the corresponding [:state](#matterstate).
 The edges of the regions correspond to [:phase boundaries](#phaseboundary).

 ## :x phase boundary
 A phase boundary of a substance is the limit of temperature and pressure where a [:phase transition](#phasetransition) will start occuring.
+A triple point is a unique phase boundary where three [:states](#matterstate) can coexist simultaneously.

+## :x ice density
+Unusually for a substance, ice (solid) is less dense than water (liquid).
+This is due to the [:close arrangement](https://en.wikipedia.org/wiki/Hydrogen_bond) of free flowing liquid water molecules compared to the more open [:packed arrangement of water molecules](https://en.wikipedia.org/wiki/Ice_Ih) in a solid [:lattice](https://en.wikipedia.org/wiki/Crystal_structure).
+This means that the ice-water [:phase boundary](#phaseboundary) has a negative slope, meaning at a fixed temperature, you can melt ice by increasing its pressure.